Decoupled Diffusion Sampling for Inverse Problems on Function Spaces: Appendix

-DPS~\cite{chung2022diffusion} decomposes the posterior score $\nabla_{a_t} \log p(a_t \mid u_\mathrm{obs})$ into the sum of the unconditional score and a likelihood gradient.
+\textbf{Diffusion Posterior Sampling (DPS)} DPS decomposes the posterior score $\nabla_{a_t} \log p(a_t \mid u_\mathrm{obs})$ into the sum of the unconditional score and a likelihood gradient.
 Since the likelihood $p(u_\mathrm{obs} \mid a_t)$ requires marginalizing over the unknown conditional $p(a_0 \mid a_t)$, DPS approximates it by a mean estimate $\mathbb{E}[a_0 \mid a_t]$.
 The approximation introduces Jensen gap and results in over-smoothed reconstructions, as shown in \cref{remark:DPS_jensen,fig:ddis_comparison}.
-A full derivation of DPS, including its approximation and induced bias, is provided in \cref{appendix:dps}.
+A full derivation of DPS is provided in \cref{appendix:dps}.